 Whether you do or not will be evident on the quizzes!

-Are there any extra credit points available?
+Why isn't there any extra credit points available?

-No. Students are expected to complete the content as required
+College students are expected to complete the content as required

 not offer nor accept formal extra credit assignments.
 Be consistent in your